 of the benefits of barbell cleans and snatches.

-See Dinosaur Dumbbell Training for details on
+See Dinosaur Dumbbell Training for details

-how to perform dumbbell cleans, swings, and
+on how to perform dumbbell cleans, swings,

 5. Do squats and front squats.